3x-haust/Python_Ezy_API/README.md

 #### Run Scripts

-Assuming scripts are defined in ezy.json, for example:
+Assuming you have scripts defined in ezy.json, for example:

 ```json
 {